-Probability of The probability of the feeder or mother ship being hit by a passing vessel during the STS operation with oil spill as consequence is calculated in the same way as for passing vessels hitting vessels during bunkering in Section 7.4.3.
-In /Oil spill DK, 2007/, the probability turned out to be lower than the conservatively estimated probability of oil spill due to feeder ship impact in the case of the Danish EEZ.
+The probability of the feeder or mother ship being hit by a passing vessel during the STS operation with oil spill as consequence is calculated in the same way as for passing vessels hitting vessels during bunkering in Section 7.4.3.
+In (COWI, 2007), the probability turned out to be lower than the conservatively estimated probability of oil spill due to feeder ship impact in the case of the Danish EEZ.
 Therefore, the probability of spill due to passing vessel impact is assumed to be included in the numbers for feeder ship impact.